sodacrackers/novus_tech/README.md

 # Novus - ServBeyond - Vertex

 Code samples and custom projects repository.
-Below is a description of select items, which can be viewed in the sidebar file tree or with a find (`ctrl+f`).
+Below is a description of select items.

 ## Subprojects